dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 The only Pulse that does not have a transmissions slice is the genesis Pulse.

+WARNING state tree needs to use a HAMT for size

 ```sh
 type StateTreeNode struct {
     state &State